 Visitors can touch rock and mineral specimens dating back to the beginning of our solar system and experience glass models of plants, flowers, and more.

 This holiday display will be up at Stone Zoo until January 7th, 2024, giving families one last opportunity to enjoy the attraction.

 Visitors can expect to see live reindeer, decorated animal areas, and a plethora of trees and other displays lighting up the night.

-Tickets for this event are separate from tickets to the zoo, but they are also cheaper than zoo tickets at $15 for adults and $12 for kids.
+Tickets for this event are separate from tickets to the zoo, but they are also cheaper than zoo tickets.

 You can find even more ideas in our post covering things to do with kids in Boston.